nyaruka/goflow/docs/md/context.md

  * `category_localized` the localized category of the result
  * `input` the input associated with the result
  * `node_uuid` the UUID of the node where the result was created
+ * `extra` any additional data associated with this result
  * `created_on` the time when the result was created

 Examples: